goauthentik/authentik/README.md

 For bigger setups, there is a Helm Chart [here](https://github.com/goauthentik/helm).
 This is documented [here](https://goauthentik.io/docs/installation/kubernetes/?utm_source=github).

+For one-click deployment setups, there is Elestio [here](https://elest.io/open-source/authentik).

 ## Screenshots

 | Light                                                       | Dark                                                       |